 If you're excited to join The Yacht Week but have never sailed before, we're here to help you decide on your perfect floating home for the week.
-From catamarans to monohulls, Classic to Luxury, check out our handy guide with all the different types of yachts to help you work out which one is best for you.
+From catamarans to monohulls, Classic to Premium, check out our handy guide with all the different types of yachts to help you work out which one is best for you.

 Catamaran vs monohull - what's the difference?

 Firstly, let's talk terminology.
 To choose between a monohull and a catamaran you need to know what makes them different.
 Simply put, as the name suggests, a monohull has only one hull (the main body of a yacht), whereas a catamaran has two hulls.

 The benefits of a catamaran having two hulls is that they will typically stay more level and offer a lot more space, while a monohull will always reach faster speeds when sailing.
 Here's what one of our amazing hosts, Cara Whiteman, has to say about the difference:

 If you like to sail, make sure you book a monohull to get a real authentic experience with the yacht leaning over and cutting through the waves under sail!
 Don’t worry if you still like your space - you can always book the larger monohulls, such as the Jeanneau 54.

 Alternatively, if you are looking to top up on the tan, a catamaran is the best bet, with lots of outside space for lounging and sipping on cocktails.
 The kitchen is much bigger and the yacht stays more stable at sea, so if you’re a foodie you’ll enjoy the spacious and more social dining experience that the extra room allows.

 There's nothing better than a recommendation from someone really in the know.
 Another of our amazing skippers, Anton Ha, has some great tips for you to think about before you book:

 If you're planning to join TYW at the peak of summer, especially between weeks 26-34, then make sure you book a yacht with air-conditioning!